Paediatric Dentist – Private or Public? | School Dental Centre and NUCOHS

 Public Dental Options

-For the first two dental visits of EX’s life, she went to Thomson Dental.
-However, the charges are quite high, especially when the first visit is just mainly about educating the parents on how to take care of the child’s oral health, and to check if the the teeth have any abnormality.
+For the first two dental visits of Grace’s* life, she went to Thomson Dental.
+However, the charges are quite high, especially when the first visit is just mainly about educating the parents on how to take care of the child’s oral health, and to check if the teeth have any abnormality.
 You can read more about these in our first visit to the dentist.

 If you don’t want to spend a bomb on your children’s teeth, you can consider going through the public and subsidised route.
-This was what I decided to do when EX is older now.
+This was what I decided to do when Grace is older now.
 We went to the School Dentre Centre.
 Later, I discovered other options such as the National Dental Centre Singapore and National University Centre for Oral Health, Singapore.